KiTeeCoin/KiTeeCoin/Doc/build-unix.md

 ```

 #### Disable-wallet mode
-When the intention is to run only a P2P node without a wallet, Dogecoin may be compiled in
+When the intention is to run only a P2P node without a wallet, KiTeeCoin may be compiled in
 disable-wallet mode with:

 ```bash